Advertisement

 Below are the ingredients needed to cook delicious fried ogbono soup.

 • 1 kg assorted meats (goat meat, beef, or chicken).
-Some people prefer pomo, cow intestines and tripe (shaki).
+Some people prefer pomo, cow intestines and tripe (shaki): Provides depth, protein, and savoury complexity.

-• 1 tbsp ground pepper (scotch bonnet or chilli pepper)
+• 1 tbsp ground pepper (scotch bonnet or chilli pepper): Provides heat and balance.

-• 1 bunch ugu (pumpkin leaves) or spinach (optional)
+• 1 bunch ugu (pumpkin leaves) or spinach (optional), or bitterleaf: Adds freshness and mild herbal bitterness.

 • Ogiri/iru (locust beans): (Ogiri in Igbo or Iru in Yoruba) is added to the soup for traditional flavour.
 Add to taste. (optional)